cartouche on the lower right-hand corner of the Fry-Jefferson map of Virginia,

 burley tobacco air-curing in barn

 Source: National Park Service

 The manufacturers blend tobacco material from different locations to get the preferred combination for taste, burning rate, and cost.
 The use of imported tobacco is not new in Virginia.
-The camel logo for one brand of cigarette was legitimately exotic image; Turkish tobacco has added intense flavor to Virginia-made cigarettes for almost a century.
-Today, "unmanufactured tobacco" is one of the major commodities imported as well as exported through Norfolk:
+The logo for the Camel brand of cigarette was legitimately exotic.
+Turkish tobacco has added intense flavor to Virginia-made cigarettes for almost a century.
+Today, "unmanufactured tobacco" is one of the major commodities imported as well as exported through Norfolk.

 tobacco: a major import commodity at Hampton Roads (in short tons)

 Source: Virginia Port Authority, Comprehensive Annual Financial Report for the Fiscal Year Ended June 20, 2010, p.92

 in 1880, tobacco was grown in many counties but the farmers in Southside harvested the greatest amount per acre

 Source: Library of Congress, "Scribner's Statistical Atlas of the United States," Plate 110: Agriculture (Tobacco)